VVoruganti/VVoruganti.github.io/src/posts/post-2.md

 ConEMU seems to be the more feature rich application but I found the support for color customization to be quite lackluster as the color schemes I tried were not working.
-Also I found performance with apps like VIM were quite slow. **Alacritty** is great because it was built with performance in mind.
-It used the graphics card in my computer to increase speed.
+Also I found performance with apps like VIM were quite slow. **Alacritty** is great because it was built with performance in mind and messing with colors was really straight forward.

 I installed it using chocolatey